Logan-Lin/quartz-blog/content/ai-system/exam.md

 - Practical implementation
     - Explain how containers handle port mapping.
 Why is this important for deploying web applications and API servers?
     - How do you manage persistent storage in containerized applications?
 Why is this important for AI applications with databases or model files?
-    - How should you handle configuration and sensitive information in containerized applications?
+    - How should you handle configuration in containerized applications to avoid hardcoding them in the code?
 What approaches are available?
-    - What are the key steps and considerations when containerizing an AI API server?
-How does the Dockerfile structure reflect the application's needs?
+    - How does the order of instructions in a Dockerfile relate to the layered structure of images?
+What are the important layers you will consider when containerizing an AI API server?
-    - How would you handle large AI models in containers?
-Discuss the trade-offs between bundling models in container images vs mounting them as volumes
+    - What is the difference between data stored in container image layers versus data stored in volumes?
+Why does this distinction matter for large files like AI models or databases?

 ### 4. Deployment on diverse infrastructures